 Most doctors and mental health care providers don’t see through our facades.
-This means that studies of LGBT focus groups don’t provide clear results.
+This means that studies of LGBTQ focus groups don’t provide clear results.
 In fact, only a handful of addiction surveys pose any questions about sexual orientation or know how to account for this factor.
-In fact, there aren’t even firm statistics on exactly how many LGBT people live in the USA.
+In fact, there aren’t even firm statistics on exactly how many LGBTQ people live in the USA.
 Experts estimate a range from 1% to 10% and don’t differentiate between gay, lesbian, transgender, bisexual, transgender, or other non-conforming people.
-That means most people aren’t even aware of specific LGBT substance abuse treatment.
+That means most people aren’t even aware of specific LGBTQ substance abuse treatment.

 Recovery is Possible.
 Review Your Options Today

-While there’s a lack of data, mental health professionals agree the LGBT addiction rates are dramatically higher than the national rates of heterosexual people.
+While there’s a lack of data, mental health professionals agree that LGBTQ addiction rates are dramatically higher than the national rates of heterosexual people.
 That’s why specific LGBT substance abuse treatment is so critical.

 United States data shows that about 10% of people over age twelve have abused alcohol or drugs.
 However, those numbers rise over 30% in LGBT people.
 This upswing is most apparent in bisexual and transgender people, females, and teens under 18; the latest NIH reports that, respectively, each of these groups is 340%, 400%, and 190%

 The most alarming trend in abuse is the use of methamphetamines which are being injected.
-This leads to upswings in the spread of HIV and hepatitis C. Of course, these are the illnesses which the LGBT community fears the most.
+This leads to upswings in the spread of HIV and hepatitis C. Of course, these are the illnesses that the LGBTQ community fears the most.

-When seeking rehab or detox, specific LGBT substance abuse treatment is important.
+When seeking rehab or detox, specific LGBTQ substance abuse treatment is important.
 It’s not necessarily the drug of choice that dictates the best rehab, but the facility.
-LGBT substance abuse treatment is about looking at the core issues with one’s self-image, which is often tied to our sexuality or greatest insecurities.
+LGBTQ substance abuse treatment is about looking at the core issues with one’s self-image, which is often tied to our sexuality or greatest insecurities.

 Sadly, STDs are not the sole co-occurring disorders in gay addicts.
 A majority of us battle mental health issues that are also common among straight addicts: mood disorders, psychiatric ailments, and eating disorders.